 Ectoderm, endoderm and mesoderm form pharyngeal arches that develop into maxillary, mandibular, frontonasal prominences.

-I, II, III, IV, and VI paired arches each contain nerve, artery, muscle, and bone
+I, II, III, IV, and VI paired arches each contain nerve, artery, muscle, and bone.
+The 1st and 2nd arches are the most important in facial development.

 Grooves and Pouches

-Arches are connected by internal pouches and external grooves.
+Arches are connected by internal pouches and external grooves (also called clefts).

 During the 4th-8th week of gestation from frontonasal process, paired maxillary and mandibular processes